desmond-lartey/PlantsApp/README.md

 <h2>Final Thoughts</h2>
 <p>Urban green spaces are more than just decorative elements; they are essential components of city infrastructure.
 The Sustainable Green Concept App is a step towards realizing a vision of cities that are not only developed but also green, sustainable, and considerate of the planet's well-being.</p>

-<p>For more information on our efforts and the larger vision of Agro-NL Consult SolutionS B.V, <a href="https://agro-nl.nl/">visit our official website</a>.</p>
+<p>Check our other Apps in the links bellow.
+For more information on our efforts and the larger vision of Agro-NL Consult SolutionS B.V, <a href="https://agro-nl.nl/">visit our official website</a>.</p>

 [Hungary Urban Green](https://desmond.users.earthengine.app/view/hungary-urban-green-space)